akshitalakkad/website/index.md

 ### Microsoft Corporation
 **Software Engineer Intern**
 *May 2022 – Present*
-- Developed a machine learning model to predict build times of pull requests with 97% accuracy, enhancing CI pipeline efficiency.
+- Developed a machine learning model with 97% accuracy to predict build times for pull requests, improving CI pipeline efficiency.
-- Unified scattered data sources into a streamlined dataset to boost model performance.
+- Collaborated with cross-functional teams to unify data from various sources, creating a streamlined dataset for enhanced model performance.
-- Deployed the model within a retraining workflow on Azure Kubernetes to ensure adaptability to evolving data.
+- Leveraged transfer learning to deploy an autoencoder neural network in an ML lifecycle workflow using Azure Kubernetes, with ongoing re-training for optimized results.

 ### NYU IT – High Performance Computing
 **Student Consultant**
 *July 2021 – May 2022*
+- Conducted research on secure data environments, focusing on security frameworks and protocols for data management.
-- Researched secure data environments and developed workflows to manage secure data transfer, enhancing NYU’s HPC capabilities for sensitive research data.
+- Developed workflows for data ingestion, transfer, and retrieval to optimize secure research data handling for NYU's HPC resources.

 ### ZS Associates
 **Business Technology Analyst**
 *June 2019 – January 2021*
-- Automated data warehousing processes and created interactive dashboards, reducing client reporting time by 50%.
+- Automated data warehousing operations and built dashboards for enhanced data analysis and optimization.
-- Conducted in-depth analysis of sales data to identify trends and anomalies, directly supporting strategic decision-making.
+- Streamlined client deliverable processes, reducing turnaround time by 50% and providing actionable insights through data analysis.
+- Led the implementation and maintenance of Sales Crediting systems on AWS, ensuring accurate data handling and trend analysis.

 ---